TritonSE/onboarding/writeup/part-0/0-2-Fork.md

 With everything installed, we now want to get a copy of this repository onto your computer so you can start working on it.

 1. Make sure you're signed into GitHub with the account that you'll use for TSE work.
 (You should have provided your username to us already.)
-2. Create a fork of the repo by clicking "Fork" in the upper right of the window.
+2. Create a fork of the repo by clicking Fork in the upper right of the window.
-3. Give the new fork a name if you want to, then click "Create fork".
+3. Give the new fork a name if you want to, then click "Create fork."
 This creates a copy of the repository under your own GitHub account, so you can make changes without altering the original.
 4. Open your new fork in GitHub if it's not already open.
-5. Click the green "Code" dropdown in the upper right corner, then copy the URL under the SSH tab.
+5. Click the green Code dropdown in the upper right corner, then copy the URL under the SSH tab.
 (Make sure this is your fork, not the original repo!)
 6. Open your command prompt and navigate to the folder you'd like to store the project in.

    ```shell